 We hope this article has broken down the varying Moka pot sizes and helped you determine which size may be right for you.
 Remember to keep in mind how strong you want your coffee, how many cups you’ll be drinking regularly, and how many people you’re serving in your household.

-If you’re set on the Moka pot being your go-to coffee brewing system in the long run, it may be worth getting a couple of different sizes for a variety of occasions.
+If you’re set on the Moka pot being your go-to coffee brewing system in the long run, it may be worth getting a couple of different sizes for various occasions.